pilwon/node-yahoo-finance/README.md

 ## Important: New Yahoo API

-Yahoo completely replaced their API on 2017-05-16.
-This interim release is intended to get you up and running again quickly, but we're still working on it.
-Note also that Yahoo stopped supporting their API for developers some time ago, so no guarantees can be made about service availability, but probably this package will keep working thanks to the magic of open-source.
+This project is compatible with Yahoo's "new" (and internal) API from 2017-05-16.
+Please be aware that Yahoo stopped supporting their API for developers many years ago, so in theory this could stop working at any time and without prior notice.
+In practice, however, the magic of open-source has kept this project working reliably and continuously for years and years.

 Regarding the package API:

 * `historical()` - should work as expected - please check the output and report any inconsistencies.